Foknetics/TBC-Guides/ssc.md

 4 | Naz | Creole
 * DPS focus on killing all elementals in their quadrant and looting the tainted core
 * Healer keeps DPS alive and acts as first pass to top of stairs
-* Healer passes to %DUNKER%
+* Healer passes to Elice/Tik

 #### Coilfang Striders
 * Tanked by Mahaka at max range to avoid fear